Create an Enduring Message for Your Brand

-When Tamsen and her husband took a vacation to Amsterdam, they stopped by Manchester, England to catch some music by one of their favorite bands.
-They had a day free and asked their local friend for advice, he suggested they take a visit to Chetham’s Library, the oldest public library in the English-speaking world, and home to a powerful Red Thread.
+When my husband and I took a vacation to Amsterdam, we stopped by Manchester, England.
+With a free day, we asked our local friend for advice, and he suggested we take a visit to Chetham’s Library, the oldest public library in the English-speaking world, and home to a powerful Red Thread.

-No matter who you are, one thing we’re all trying to figure out is how to make an enduring mark on the world.
+No matter who you are, one thing we’re all trying to figure out is how to create an enduring message that leaves a mark on the world.
 Is what we have enough?
 At the core of the Red Thread is the idea that you already have what you need to hold onto because it starts with what you already do.
-If you have clarity around that, it’s easy for people to get onboard.
+If you have clarity around that, it’s easy for people to get on board.

 - About Chetham’s Library

 - Frozen in Time: A Rare Glimpse Inside the Oldest Public Library in the English-speaking World

 A few weeks ago, my husband and I went on a trip to beautiful Amsterdam, in the Netherlands.
 We also went to Manchester, England.

 Now, Manchester is an incredible city in England.
 It’s got an incredible history of music.
 Which is part of the reason why we were there, to see one of our favorite bands.
 But it isn’t exactly a place that you go to see the sights.
 But we had a day in between two concerts by that band, Elbow.
 So we asked a friend of ours that lived in Manchester what to go see.
 His answer, “Oh, you have to go see this library.”